 HILLSBOROUGH

-Hillsborough at over 250 years old, is the birthplace of the North Carolina Regulators, home of Mary Todd Lincoln’s confidante, Elizabeth Keckley, and eternal home of William Hooper, signer of the Declaration of Independence who was laid to rest in the Presbyterian Church Cemetery here in 1790.
-Hillsborough is also on the National Register of Historic Places.
-Discover Historic Hillsborough.
+Hillsborough, founded in 1754, is the birthplace of the North Carolina Regulators, home of Mary Todd Lincoln’s confidante, Elizabeth Keckley, and eternal home of William Hooper, signer of the Declaration of Independence who was laid to rest in the Presbyterian Church Cemetery here in 1790.
+Much of Hillsborough's downtown is also on the National Register of Historic Places.
+Discover Hillsborough.
+On your visit, stay at the restored historic The Colonial Inn..

 • Hillsborough dining